plblum/jivs/docs/Learning_Jivs/Server_Pages/Server_pages_workflow_page_save.md

 handleServerIssues(serverIssuesInput.value, vhm);
 ```

-This is the restoration path.
-It does not call `initializeValues()`.
+> This restoration path does not call `reconcileValueHostsWithEditors()`.
+The submitted saved state restores the `ValueHostsManager` values.

 `handleServerIssues()` interprets the transported string and provides the validation issues to Jivs.
 Its implementation depends on the server:

-- When the server uses Jivs, it passes the Validation Payload to `ValueHostsManager.fromValidationPayload()`.
+- When the server uses Jivs, it passes the Validation Payload to `vhm.fromValidationPayload()`.
 See [When the Server Uses Jivs](Submitting_the_Client_Form.md#when-the-server-uses-jivs).
-- When the server uses another validation system, it deserializes and converts the errors before calling `ValueHostsManager.addExternalIssuesFound()`.
+- When the server uses another validation system, it deserializes and converts the errors before calling `vhm.addExternalIssuesFound()`.
 See [When the Server Uses Another Validation System](Submitting_the_Client_Form.md#when-the-server-uses-another-validation-system).

 The returned page follows this order: